Kimberly Godwin

-Kimberly Godwin is an American television executive.
-In April 2021, Godwin was named president of ABC News making her the first Black woman to lead a major American broadcast news network.
+Kimberly Godwin is an American television executive and journalist.
+From 2007 to 2021, Godwin worked in a variety of roles at CBS News.
+In April 2021, Godwin was named president of ABC News, becoming the first ever black woman to lead a major American broadcast news network.
+In May 2024, she announced her intention to resign from the network.

 Education

-Godwin graduated from Florida A&M with a degree in broadcast journalism.
+In 1984, Godwin graduated from Florida A&M University (FAMU) with a degree in broadcast journalism, where she studied at the School of Journalism & Graphic Communication.

 Career

 Godwin has held newsroom-leadership roles in various cities including New York, Los Angeles, Dallas, Philadelphia and Cleveland.